-Figure 9.
-Ford "Half-Moon" Trigger
+Figure A.4.
+7: Ford "Half-Moon" Trigger

-Due to high noise sensitivity of magnetic sensors, it is required to use a Hall Effect sensor are with the TECgt200's sync pulse requirement.
-This would include most Hall effect, flying magnet sensors.
-As long as the sensor outputs a rising voltage to the TECgt200 between 180° and 6° before TDC compression for the number one cylinder, it should work perfectly.
+Most types of sensors are compatible with the TECgt's sync pulse requirement.
+This would include most Hall effect, flying magnet, and reluctor sensors.
+As long as the sensor outputs a rising voltage to the TECgt between 180° and 6° before TDC compression for the number one cylinder, it should work perfectly.

-Terminal 39 on the ECU is used for cam sync inputs (as shown in Figure 6).
-If using a Hall effect or other sensor type that is powered by +5Volts, be sure that the output signal from the sensor is going into terminal 39.
-Keep in mind that when adapting an OEM cam trigger setup to a TECgt200, the wheel may need to be rotated to place the rising edge in the appropriate degree window for the TECgt200.
+Terminal G23 on the ECU is used for cam sync inputs (as shown in Figure A.4.
+4).
+If using a Hall effect or other sensor type that is powered by +5Volts, be sure that the output signal from the sensor is going into terminal G23.
+If using a magnetic sensor with a custom steel trigger wheel, we recommend using our magnetic sensors.
+The red wire from the sensor should go to terminal G23.
+Keep in mind that when adapting an OEM cam trigger setup to a TECgt, the wheel may need to be rotated to place the rising edge in the appropriate degree window for the TECgt.

-Figure 11: Proper cam trigger installation.
+Figure A.4.
+8: Proper cam trigger installation.
 This cam trigger occurs approx. 90° BTDC Compression on the #1 cylinder (as measured at the crank).
 Note the 87 degree (as measured on the cam wheel) "window" in which the rising edge must occur.